zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 [end of dialogue]

 The dialogue begins with I ktinos saying, “I can’t believe we’re in one of the world’s most famous structures.”
 A “structure” is a build ing or something that was made by human beings, something to work in or live in.
 These are all considered structures: a house, a building are exa mples.
 Iktinos says, “Look at this architecture!”
-“Architecture” is the art and science o f designing and creating new buildings.
+“Architecture” is the art and science of designing and creating new buildings.
 There are many different types of archi tecture; historically, you can find many different varieties throughout the world.

 Pinda says, “Yeah, great, another old building.”
 Pinda  is not very excited about architecture.
 She says, “I’m going to sit in that bay wi ndow and rest my feet while you walk around.”
 A “bay window” is a large wind ow that pushes out through the wall of a building; it creates an area wh ere you can sit.
 Normally, it’s like a semicircle that goes out from the side of the buil ding to the outside.
 It’s a window, but it’s a window where you can sit down on and  look out or look in, depending on what’s more interesting.